1308 16th Ave. E.

 Since 1988 Sandra J. Lindow has had twenty-two Rhysling nominations for the best speculative poem published during a particular calendar year.
 In 1990, her collection, The Heroic Housewife Papers, won the Council for Wisconsin Writers’ Posner Award for best poetry collection by a Wisconsin writer.
 Her poem “If Death: A Preprimer” was included in The Year’s Best Fantasy and Horror: 2001.
 In 2003 she received the Wisconsin Press Women’s Award for Poetry as well as the WFOP Triad Theme Contest first prize award.
 In 2004 and 2011, she won Jade Ring first prize awards in poetry from the Wisconsin Writers’ Association.
 In 2014, her critical book, Dancing the Tao: Le Guin and Moral Development (Cambridge Scholars, 2012) was a finalist for the Mythopoeic Award for Scholarship in Myth and Fantasy Studies.
 Her poetry reviews can be found in Star*Line, and her poetry has been published in The Dwarf Stars Anthology, Star*Line, Asimov’s, Scifaikuest, Dreams and Nightmares, Tales of the Talisman, and The Magazine of Speculative Poetry.
 Her work can be found on Verse Wisconsin, Word Gathering, Blue Heron Review, Strange Horizons, Raven Electrick, Astropoetica, and Clean Sheets.

 She has published seven books of poetry: Rooted in the Earth, Heroic Housewife Papers, A Celebration of Bones, Revision Quest, Walking the Labyrinth, Touched by the Gods, and The Hedge Witch’s Upgrade.
 Since 1987, she has served as West Central Vice President of the Wisconsin Fellowship of Poets.
 In 2015, she was elected Vice President of the Science Fiction Poetry Association.
 For twenty-five years she worked as a Reading Specialist at the Eau Claire Academy, a treatment center for emotionally disturbed children and adolescents.
 Throughout her career, she has taught reading, writing and study skills to students from preschool through college graduate.
 Since June of 2006 she has been semi-retired, teaching part-time at the University of Wisconsin–Stout as well as doing some free-lance writing and editing.
 Presently she lives on a hilltop in Menomonie, Wisconsin.
-Her husband is Michael Levy.
+Her husband Michael Levy died April 4, 2017.

 A hedge witch is an older woman, living at the edge of a village and the unruly wild, who is able to sometimes slip sideways into the fantastic.
 The Hedge Witch's Upgrade (Linden Leaf Press, 2012) is a light-hearted look at the magic in every day life: lilacs, lycanthropy, love, missing children, rain for rent and Diamond Lil. $13.00